 Because polysubstance abuse tends to require long-term maintenance, patients also follow a medication-assisted treatment program.
 For example, opioid replacement medications can help manage the severity of withdrawal.
 Similar options are recommended to those struggling with cocaine withdrawal symptoms, benzodiazepine withdrawal, and other intense withdrawal episodes.

 Due to the unpredictability of withdrawal symptoms from multiple substances, medical detox is almost mandatory to prevent relapse and overdose while detoxing.

 The Unique Treatment Plan for Polydrug Users

 Detox is by far the first step to treat polydrug abuse, but it’s not an effective treatment on its own.
-To treat polydrug abuse, patients need a unique and comprehensive treatment plan centered around therapy and medical care.
+Patients need a unique and comprehensive treatment plan centered around therapy and medical care to treat polydrug abuse.

 The most effective treatment programs follow a personalized approach that adapts to each patient’s unique needs.
 There isn’t a one-size-fits-all solution for substance abuse treatment, especially when people engage in polysubstance abuse.
 The first step is to identify the reasons that lead to abuse in the first place.
 Then, understanding the types of substances abused and how these substances impacted someone’s lifestyle and symptoms.